Twilight (Star Trek: Enterprise): Production

 "Twilight" was written by Enterprise co-producer Mike Sussman, who had previously pitched the story as an episode of Star Trek:Voyager during season seven of that series.
-Sussman said that his story was inspired by the notion "that someone with Alzheimer's disease, in some ways, could be thought of as a time-traveller..."
+Sussman said that his story was inspired by the notion "that someone with Alzheimer's disease, in some ways, could be thought of as a time-traveler..."
 The Voyager producers chose not to buy Sussman's earlier pitch, which would have featured a time-crossed romance between Captain Janeway and First Officer Chakotay.
 Sussman ultimately sold the story to the producers of Enterprise, who said they would have preferred filming and airing the episode closer to the end of the season and the conclusion of the Xindi story arc, but had to produce it earlier as there were no scripts available to replace it.

 "Twilight" was directed by Robert Duncan McNeill, his third directing credit for the series following "Cold Front" and "The Breach".
 McNeill had previously starred in Star Trek: Voyager as Tom Paris.
 McNeill was interviewed for the magazine Star Trek Monthly shortly after reading the script for "Twilight" for the first time.
 He explained that after reading it, he said "Holy crap how are we going to do that?"
 He explained that the episode would see the Enterprise destroyed but wasn't yet sure how they were going to film certain sequences such as the roof being blown off the bridge and the crew being sucked out into space.

 Filming on the episode began on September 10, 2003, the same day as the airing of the season three premiere episode, "The Xindi".
 Production ran through to September 17.
 Production was suspended for a day on 8 September following the death of first assistant director Jerry Fleck over the preceding weekend.
 Fleck had been in pre-production for the following episode "North Star".
 Following the death of Fleck, the first assistant director on "Twilight", Michael DeMeritt, moved on to working on "North Star" and Arlene Fukai took over on "Twilight".